 UKRI Future Leaders Fellowships Round 11

-UKRI has not yet published the pre-announcement for Round 11 of the FLF.
-Due to the nature of this scheme, the University of Glasgow is able to submit a limited number of applications.
-The University will run an internal selection process.
+UKRI has released their pre-announcement for Round 11 of its Future Leaders Fellowship scheme.
+The scheme will open on 2 February 2026, with an external deadline of 16 June 2026.
+Due to the nature of this scheme, the University of Glasgow is able to submit a limited number of applications and will run an internal selection process.
 As with previous rounds, this process will be designed with applicant support in mind and will work alongside the UKRI timelines.

 FLF at the University of Glasgow